WAN Design Requirements

 Border Gateway Protocol (BGP) role in the DFZ

 Border Gateway Protocol, or BGP, is an exterior gateway protocol that allows different autonomous systems (AS) to exchange routing information.
-It is designed to enable efficient communication between different networks, facilitating data exchange and traffic across the internet.
+It is designed to enable efficient communication between different networks and facilitate data exchange and traffic across the Internet.

 Exchanging NLRI